Coming soon, to a country near you?

 It is not clear what makes the German authorities think they have jurisdiction over this case, as there is no hard evidence that any illegal activity has actually occurred on German soil.
 Though Kreuz.Net is published exclusively in the German language, none of the web servers associated with the site appears to be located in Germany, and there are other countries where German is spoken as well (such as Austria, Liechtenstein, Switzerland, Luxembourg).
 Not surprisingly, the sodomite lobby in Germany is strongly supporting the persecution of Kreuz.Net.

 Welcome to the new “free” world of liberal humanism, where people are so tolerant they will seek your imprisonment (or worse) for saying the “wrong” thing, or the right thing in the wrong way.

-- "Jetzt brennt er in der ewigen Homo-Hölle" - The original Kreuz.Net Article on the death of Dirk Bach that triggered the public protest (German)
+- “Jetzt brennt er in der ewigen Homo-Hölle” [“Now he’s burning in eternal Homo Hell”] — The archived version of the original Kreuz.Net Article on the death of Dirk Bach that triggered the public protest (German)

 - Charlie Hebdo vs. Kreuz.Net: Secular Society’s Anti-Catholic Double Standard